2008 United States House of Representatives elections in North Carolina: District 9

+Predictions

 District 10

 Republican incumbent Patrick McHenry defeated Democratic nominee Daniel Johnson, but the margin of victory was McHenry's smallest to date.
 Johnson defeated Steve Ivester in the May 6 Democratic primary, with about 60 percent of the vote.
 McHenry won the Republican primary, garnering about 67 percent of the vote in a race against attorney Lance Sigmon.
 CQ Politics forecasted the race as 'Republican Favored', while Cook Political Report ranked it as 'Likely Republican'.